Dashlane/dashlane-cli/README.md

 dcli sync
 ```

-In order to get a password:
+In order to **get a password**:

 ```
 dcli password [titleFilter]
 ```

+Note: You can select a different output for passwords among `clipboard, password, json`.
+The JSON option outputs all the matching credentials.

-In order to generate an OTP:
+In order to **generate an OTP**:

 ```
 dcli otp [titleFilter]
 ```

-In order to get a secured note:
+In order to **get a secure note**:

 ```
 dcli note [titleFilter]